ibm-cloud-docs/messages-for-rabbitmq/learn-security-compliance.md

 {{site.data.keyword.messages-for-rabbitmq_full}} use the following methods to protect data in transit or in storage.
 - All {{site.data.keyword.messages-for-rabbitmq}} connections use TLS/SSL encryption for data in transit.
 The current supported version of this encryption is TLS 1.2.
-- Access to the Account, Management Console UI, and API is secured via [Identity and Access Management (IAM)](/docs/messages-for-rabbitmq?topic=cloud-databases-iam).
+- Access to the Account, Management Console UI, and API is secured via [Identity and Access Management (IAM)](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-iam).
 - Access to the database is secured through the standard access controls provided by the database.
 These access controls are configured to require valid database-level credentials that are obtainable only through prior access to the database or through our Management Console UI or API.
 - All {{site.data.keyword.messages-for-rabbitmq}} disk is provided on storage encrypted with LUKS using AES-256.
 The default keys are managed by [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about).
-Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/messages-for-rabbitmq?topic=cloud-databases-key-protect).
+Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-key-protect).
-- IP allowlisting - All deployments support [allowlisting IP addresses](/docs/messages-for-rabbitmq?topic=cloud-databases-allowlisting) to restrict access to the service.
+- IP allowlisting - All deployments support [allowlisting IP addresses](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-allowlisting) to restrict access to the service.
-- Public and Private Networking - {{site.data.keyword.messages-for-rabbitmq}} is integrated with [Service Endpoints](/docs/messages-for-rabbitmq?topic=cloud-databases-service-endpoints).
+- Public and Private Networking - {{site.data.keyword.messages-for-rabbitmq}} is integrated with [Service Endpoints](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-service-endpoints).
 You can select whether to use connections over the public network, the {{site.data.keyword.cloud_notm}} internal network, or both.
 - Dedicated Cores - Allocating dedicated cores to your deployment introduces hypervisor-level isolation to your database instance, using isolated virtual machines to ensure your data processing remains separated from other customers.
-It also provides a guaranteed minimum amount of CPUs to your deployment.
-Deployments with dedicated cores in the same Resource Group and {{site.data.keyword.cloud_notm}} Region may share a virtual machine.
+It also provides a guaranteed minimum number of CPUs to your deployment.
+Deployments with dedicated cores in the same Resource Group and {{site.data.keyword.cloud_notm}} Region can share a virtual machine.

 ## Data Resilience
 {: #data-resilience}

-- [Backups](/docs/messages-for-rabbitmq?topic=cloud-databases-dashboard-backups) are included in the service. {{site.data.keyword.messages-for-rabbitmq}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).
+- [Backups](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-dashboard-backups) are included in the service. {{site.data.keyword.messages-for-rabbitmq}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).
 - RabbitMQ backups contain only definitions, topology, and metadata.
 Messages are not stored in backups.
 - All {{site.data.keyword.messages-for-rabbitmq}} deployments are configured with replication.
 Deployments contain a cluster with three nodes where all three nodes are equal peers.
 Queues are mirrored on all three nodes.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the data center.